 The Foundation reviews long lived assets for impairment whenever events or changes in circumstances indicate that the book value of the assets may not be recoverable.
 An impairment loss is recognized when the sum of the undiscounted future cash flows is less than the carrying amount of the asset, in which case a write down is recorded to reduce the related asset to its estimated fair value.
-The Foundation recognized \$1,094,191 of impairment losses related to the lease right-of-use asset during the year ended December 31, 2022 as it was determined that the carrying value of the asset exceeded the recoverable amount.
+No impairment losses were recognized on long-lived assets during the year ended December 31, 2023.